rubo77/gluon/docs/dev/basics.rst

 Development Guidelines
 ----------------------
-lua should be used instead of sh whenever sensible.
-The following criteria should be considered:
+Lua should be used instead of sh whenever appropriate, this applies if any of the following is applicable:

-  - Is the script doing more than just executing external commands? if so, use lua
+- Is the script doing more than just executing external commands?
-  - Is the script parsing/editing json-data?
-If so, use lua for speed
+- Is the script parsing or editing json-data?

 Bug Tracker
 -----------